Fraunhofer-AISEC/codyze-evaluator/documentation/resources-query-api.md

 </td>
 <tr><td>Goal of the function</td>
-<td>Follows the Execution Order Graph (EOG) edges from startNode in the given direction until reaching a node fulfilling predicate.
+<td>Follows the Evaluation Order Graph (EOG) edges from startNode in the given direction until reaching a node fulfilling predicate.

 The interpretation of the analysis result can be configured as must or may analysis by setting the type parameter.